Artifacts of Esoteric Embodiment

 This project develops, in tandem: (1) parametric systems for importing and formally encoding streams of genetic information, and (2) fabrication systems for extrusion printing water-based latex caulk via pneumatic power and CNC tools, using choreographed tool paths of robotic gestures to produce a series of speculative models.
 These 1:8 scale models simulate a process that reformulates the pulverized and slurried biomatter of a deceased human (or humans) with a formal translation of their genetic information, to create a unique artifact of architectural design, an artifact of human being.

-This project proposes that through new instruments and armatures, the human body serves as an increasingly inadequate description for the extents of human being, and that as an enterprise of plastic experimentation, the discipline of architectural design is equipped to explore and express these extents.
+This thesis proposes that with the advent of new instruments and armatures, the human body serves as an increasingly inadequate description for the extents of human being, and that as an enterprise of plastic experimentation, the discipline of architectural design is equipped to explore and express these extents.
 The following diagram maps out continuously expanding notions of human corporeality in architectural design discourse, pointing to several moments in the discourse where humans have been enabled to rely decreasingly on the membrane of the human body through the absorption of new apparatuses and methodologies into the discipline.

-1. Contemporary archaeological discourse places the origin of the hominin (previously referred to as ‘hominid’) to approximately seven million years ago, with Michel Brunet’s archeological team’s 2002 discovery of “Toumaï,” the Sahelanthropus tchadensis found in the central African nation of Chad.
+Contemporary archaeological discourse places the origin of the hominin (previously referred to as ‘hominid’) to approximately seven million years ago, with Michel Brunet’s archeological team’s 2002 discovery of “Toumaï,” the Sahelanthropus tchadensis found in the central African nation of Chad.
 In The First Human: The Race to Discover Our Earliest Ancestors, Ann Gibbons (Science magazine correspondent on human evolution) summarizes the rationale for this attribution: “Teeth and skull show ‘human’ features, and possibly signs of upright walking.”
-(Gibbons xii-xiii) This delineation in evolutionary lineage—however (arguably) arbitrary—marks a potential beginning point for our story, for the story of human being.
+(Gibbons xii-xiii) This delineation in evolutionary lineage — however (arguably) arbitrary — marks a potential beginning point for our story, for the story of human being.

 Human being walking (maybe).
 Human being talking (maybe).
 Human being naked.